OI-wiki/i18n/docs/ds/dividing.md

 As shown in the figure, each layer has a seemingly unordered array.
 In fact, every number marked in red is **to be assigned to the left child**.
 And the rules of distribution?
 It is compared with the median in this level, $\leq$ is on the left, otherwise it is on the right.
 But here we should pay attention: it is not strictly $\leq$ **left, otherwise right**.
 Because the median may be the same, and it has a certain relationship with the parity of $N$ .
 The following code would demonstrate a clever usage for your reference.

-We cannot sort each layer every time, because the theoretical complexity would not pass, not to mention the constants.
+We cannot sort each layer every time, because the theoretical complexity would not allow, not to mention the constants.
 To find the median, one pass sorting is enough.
 Why?
-For example, if we find the median of $l,r$ , it is actually $num[mid]$ after sorting.
+For example, if we find the median of $l,r$ , it is actually `num[mid]` after sorting.

 There are two key arrays: